Open-Smartwatch/open-smartwatch.github.io/docs/resources/hardware.md

 # Hardware

-This is project is entirely open source.
-You can either build it from scratch, or chose from one of the manufacturers below.
+This project is entirely open source.
+You can either build it from scratch (using the schematics and 3d-files) or choose from one of the manufacturers below.
+Please note that the offers may vary in their used hardware revisions.

 ### PCBs